chaos-mesh/chaos-mesh/README.md

 >
 > This readme and related documentation are Work in Progress.

-Chaos Mesh™ is a cloud-native Chaos Engineering platform that orchestrates chaos on Kubernetes environments.
+Chaos Mesh is a cloud-native Chaos Engineering platform that orchestrates chaos on Kubernetes environments.
 At the current stage, it has the following components:

 - **Chaos Operator**: the core component for chaos orchestration.
 Fully open sourced.
 - **Chaos Dashboard**: a visualized panel that shows the impacts of chaos experiments on the online services of the system; under development; curently only supports chaos experiments on TiDB(https://github.com/pingcap/tidb).

-See the following demo video for a quick view of Chaos Mesh™:
+See the following demo video for a quick view of Chaos Mesh:

 [![Watch the video](./static/demo.gif)](https://www.youtube.com/watch?v=ifZEwdJO868)